applicaster/latam-product-documentation/AWS_cognito/README.md

 - eunorth1
 - apeast1

+*Region in Android can be taken from the suffix in the userpoolID*

+ Example: us-east-1_mE85twU0T
+ Region = us-east-1

 ![image\_3][image-3]

 The plugin can be personalized to fit a client's corporative image.
 A sketch file is hosted as part of the documentation; all keys for texts, colors and components are there and with clear visuals.